About Dennis Maorwe

 I hold an undergraduate degree in Telecommunications and Information Engineering from Kenyatta University, and a postgraduate degree in Telecommunications Business from the University of Derby, complemented by professional training from various local and international institutions.

-Outside of work, I’m usually spending time with family, reading, listening to music, working out—or just exploring new ways to stay curious and grounded.
+Outside of work, I’m usually spending time with family, reading, listening to music, working out, or just exploring new ways to stay curious and grounded.
 I’m also the creator of the LIVEDROOTS Journal, a guided, physical journal designed to support self-exploration, creativity, and connection.
-It's a deeply personal project, soon available in bookstores across Kenya and perhaps East Africa, and built for anyone ready to embark on a transformative inner journey.
+It's a deeply personal project, soon available in bookstores across Kenya and East Africa, built for anyone ready to embark on a transformative inner journey.

 I’m based in Nairobi, Kenya.